$k$-Transmitter Watchman Routes: Special Observations for -Transmitters

 \section{Special Observations for $k$-Transmitters}

-The first observation is that, while for $0$-transmitter watchmen guarding a simple polygon's boundary is enough to guard all of the polygon, this does not hold for $k$-transmitters with $k\geq 2$: \begin{observation} For a simple polygon $P$ and $k\geq 2$: $\partial(P)$ being $k$-visible to a $k$-transmitter watchman route is not a sufficient condition for $P$ being $k$-visible to that $k$-transmitter watchman route, see Figure~\ref{fig:boundary-is-not-enough}. \end{observation}
+For $0$-transmitter watchmen guarding a simple polygon's boundary is enough to guard all of the polygon, this does not hold for $k$-transmitters with $k\geq 2$: \begin{observation} For a simple polygon $P$ and $k\geq 2$: $\partial(P)$ being $k$-visible to a $k$-transmitter watchman route is not a sufficient condition for $P$ being $k$-visible to that $k$-transmitter watchman route, see Figure~\ref{fig:boundary-is-not-enough}(b). \end{observation}

-For $0$-transmitters in simple polygons, the visibility region has a single connected component (and is also a simple polygon).
-However, this does not hold for larger $k$, already for $k=2$, we have: \begin{observation}[Observation 1 in~\cite{cfils-ccgpe-18}] In a simple polygon $P$, the $2$-visibility region of a single guard can have $O(n)$ connected components. \end{observation}
+The visibility region $\zVR(p)$ for any point $p\in P$ has a single connected component (and is also a simple polygon).
+This does not hold for larger $k$, as already for $k=2$ we have: \begin{observation}[Observation 1 in~\cite{cfils-ccgpe-18}] In a simple polygon $P$, the $2$-visibility region of a single guard can have $O(n)$ connected components.
+[More precise: The $2$-visibility region of a single guard can have at most $n$ connected components.] \end{observation}